-Clinton County Employees are eligible for benefits if:
+Clinton County, Ohio Employees are eligible for benefits if:

-- Your scheduled working hours are 32 or more hours per week (30 hours for medical plan).
+- Your scheduled working hours are 30 or more hours per week.

 - New Full-Time Employees are eligible the first day of the month following 30 days of consecutive employment.